msimms/Crawler/README.md

 # Crawler
 A modular, extensible, but otherwise fairly simple, web crawler.
-The basic idea behind this project is to develop a generic web crawler that allows the user to write plugins for scraping site-specific information.
+The basic idea behind this project is to develop a generic web crawler that that has the optional capability of running user-specified modules to parse the data as it is crawled.

 ## Installation
 To clone the source code: